 This course introduces students to various topics within the field of religion.
 Students will explore primary texts on topics such as gender, economics, and politics and investigate and analyze the contemporary debates involving these complex issues.
 Students will develop their own perspectives on the topic under investigation.
+This course can meet the Search for Meaning II or Humaities LAF requirement but not both.

-Prerequisite(s): 1 of HON100(Christian Vocation & Search for Meaning I), REL100(Christian Vocation and the Search for Meaning I), REL300(Bible, Christian Theology and Vocation); 1 of ENG111(Effective Writing), ENL111(Effective Writing), ENL112(Advanced Effective Writing), HON111(Effective Writing for Liberating Letters), WPL(Writing Placement Level)
+Prerequisite(s): 1 of HON100(Christian Vocation & Search for Meaning I), REL100(Christian Vocation and the Search for Meaning I), REL300(Bible, Christian Theology and Vocation); 1 of ENG111(Effective Writing), ENL111(Effective Writing), ENL111(Effective Writing for Liberating Letters), WPL(Writing Placement Level)